 - Take the HSR from Taipei to Tainan Station.

 - The ride is just under two hours and HSR ticket information can be found online.
+You will be happy to discover that the High Speed Rail has an English-friendly website!

 From Tainan HSR Station to Anping Fort: